rebane2001/mapartcraft/README.md

 - Pillow for Python

 # Building
-1. Replace `root_path` variable in `render_html.py` with the root path you will be hosting the site from.
-You can use `.`, but that will break languages other than English
-2. Run `make.bat`
+1. Run `make.bat`
-3. Your static website will be in the `web` directory, host it however you wish
+2. Your static website will be in the `web` directory, host it however you wish

 # Usage
 Visit [mapartcraft](https://rebane2001.com/mapartcraft) on [rebane2001.com](https://rebane2001.com) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft)